Cash Value Life Insurance

 Advantages of Cash Value Life Insurance

 A cash value life insurance policy covers you until your death.
 The policy stays in force as long as the premiums are paid regularly – irrespective of other factors.
-Knowing that your dependants do not have to rely on anyone for their financial needs in your absence can give you a tremendous sense of security.
+Knowing that your dependents do not have to rely on anyone for their financial needs in your absence can give you a tremendous sense of security.

 One of the biggest advantages of a cash value life insurance policy is that you can use the cash value component like a savings account, which can be accessed from time to time for your financial needs.
 There are three ways in which you can access your policy’s cash value.